 Politics will continue to be a game of politicians so long as the people attend to it only once in a while.
-There is need of a political primary that shall be always in session, and there is need of a fertile, flowering soil of humanity that shall

-Positive Organization of Society send a steady stream of vital sap up into the gnarled and withering limbs of law.
+There is need of a political primary that shall be always in session, and there is need of a fertile, flowering soil of humanity that shall send a steady stream of vital sap up into the gnarled and withering limbs of law.